The Best Insurance for Electricians & Electrical Contractors

 State Farm (Best Electrician Insurance Overall)

-State Farm recently marked 100 years in business, making it one of the older and more trusted names for insurance of all types.
+State Farm has been in business for over 100 years, making it one of the older and more trusted names for insurance of all types.
 State Farm’s commercial offerings stand out because of the way that certain policies and coverages are tailored to particular industries.

 Pros